UCL/install-tensorflow-action/README.md

 # install-tensorflow-action
-Install TensorFlow as a step in a GitHub workflow.
+Install TensorFlow C API as a step in a GitHub workflow.

 ### Use